 There is no graded assessment.
-Instead, you will receive a badge for each completed unit, and then upon completion of the whole course, you will be awarded with an e-certificate.
+Instead, you will receive a digital badge for each completed unit, and then upon completion of the whole course, you will be awarded with an E-Certificate.

 An accredited provider of the CPD Standards Office

-We are proud to be an accredited provider of the CPD Standards Office for our online short courses and free courses, demonstrating that they conform to CPD best practice and are appropriate for inclusion in a formal CPD record.
+We are proud to be an accredited provider of the CPD Standards Office who independently accredit training and learning which meets their high quality standards, demonstrating that our none credit bearing online short courses and free online courses conform to CPD best practice and are appropriate for inclusion in a formal CPD record.

 The course is made up of 4 units, each will require approximately 5 hours of study.